Abdulrahman-K-S/Color-CLI/README.md

 ## Future Work
 - Add a support for background colors
-- Add CLI features such as `colorme 'hello' --color blue --attrs bold`
+- Add CLI features such as `color-cli 'hello' --color blue --attrs bold`
 - Add more customization

 ## Contributors